-- Provides \$809,000 in 2024-25, \$374,000 in 2025-26, and \$393,000 in 2026-27 and ongoing from the General Fund to replace Data Center Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) hardware that will be reaching its end of supportable life. - Includes \$250,000 one-time in 2024-25 from the General Fund for consulting services to address compliance deficiencies with the Cal-Secure Roadmap and internal security program. - Specifies that \$250 million is allocated for the Middle-Mile Broadband Initiative (MMBI), consistent with the agreement established under Chapter 48, Statutes of 2022 (SB 189).
-Provides that the Director of Finance may augment funding for the MMBI by an additional \$250 million if certain reporting requirements are met, as specified. - Provides \$588,000 one-time from the General Fund in 2024-25 for consulting services to provide an inventory of all high-risk automated decision systems utilized by state entities pursuant to Chapter 800, Statutes of 2023 (AB 302). - Approves May Revision proposal eliminating provisional language authorizing the Department of Technology to augment up to \$10 million General Fund in support of statewide technology services. - Provides \$147,000 in 2024-25 and 2025-26 from the General Fund for consulting services to perform outreach and education, research, and improve processing time associated with requesting a ca.gov domain, pursuant to AB 1637 (Irwin, Chapter 586, Statutes of 2023). - Removes the use of Administration and Distributed Administration programs in 2024-25, and ongoing.
+- Provides \$809,000 in 2024-25, \$374,000 in 2025-26, and \$393,000 in 2026-27 and ongoing from the General Fund to replace Data Center Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) hardware that will be reaching its end of supportable life. - Includes \$250,000 one-time in 2024-25 from the General Fund for consulting services to address compliance deficiencies with the Cal-Secure Roadmap and internal security program. - The Governor's January budget proposed \$250 million in 2024-25 and \$1.25 billion in 2025-26 from the General Fund to fund completion of the Middle Mile Broadband Initiative network.
+Adopts the May Revision proposal to eliminate the proposed funding and adopts placeholder provisional budget bill language. - Provides \$588,000 one-time from the General Fund in 2024-25 for consulting services to provide an inventory of all high-risk automated decision systems utilized by state entities pursuant to Chapter 800, Statutes of 2023 (AB 302). - Approves May Revision proposal eliminating provisional language authorizing the Department of Technology to augment up to \$10 million General Fund in support of statewide technology services. - Provides \$147,000 in 2024-25 and 2025-26 from the General Fund for consulting services to perform outreach and education, research, and improve processing time associated with requesting a ca.gov domain, pursuant to AB 1637 (Irwin, Chapter 586, Statutes of 2023) - Removes the use of Administration and Distributed Administration programs in 2024-25, and ongoing.
 This technical adjustment will allow CDT to reflect program funding while transitioning to the Financial Information System for California.